-Scarlet Guelder Rose berries stewed water and sugar to form a syrupy strawberry-like Jam; Guelder Rose Jam.
+Scarlet Guelder Rose berries stewed in water and sugar to form a syrupy burgundy strawberry-like Jam; Guelder Rose Jam.

 This dish will topple any belief that vegan food can’t be simple to make.

 - After a foraging foray following first frost and handpicking luminescent red Guelder Rose berries to clamber home

 - When you’ve just discovered Guelder Rose berries at your local farmer’s market and have a desire to create a unique jam with an exotic appeal